The second Young (DD-580) was named for Rear Adm. Lucien Young.

 Given command of Hist, Lt.
 Young placed that ship in commission and, during the Spanish-American War, took part in two engagements off Manzanillo, Cuba, and in the cutting of the cable between Cape Cruz and Manzanillo from late June 1898 to mid-August.
 Relieved of command of Hist in February 1899, Young received promotion to lieutenant commander on 3 March and became Captain of the Port of Havana on 22 August of the same year.
 In the spring of 1900, he became Commandant, Naval Station, Havana.

-Young later was assigned to duty at the Mare Island Navy Yard and ultimately became Captain of the Yard there before becoming Commandant of the Naval Station, Pensacola, and of the 8th Naval District.
-His area of command was later extended to include the 7th Naval District.
+Young later was assigned to duty at the Mare Island Navy Yard, Vallejo, Calif., and ultimately became Captain of the Yard there before becoming Commandant of the Naval Station, Pensacola, and of the Eighth Naval District.
+His area of command was later extended to include the Seventh Naval District.

 Following shakedown in the Gulf of Mexico and the Caribbean Sea, Young briefly operated out of Guantanamo Bay, Cuba.
 During that assignment, she formed part of the escort for Iowa (BB-61) when that battleship carried President Franklin D. Roosevelt across the Atlantic on the first leg of his journey to the Teheran Conference of November 1943.
 In the midst of that voyage, the destroyer received orders instructing her to head for the Pacific theater.
 She transited the Panama Canal on 24 November and reported for duty with the Pacific Fleet.
 She arrived in Pearl Harbor early in December and received orders assigning her to the 9th Fleet in the northern Pacific.
 Young remained at Pearl Harbor for several weeks and then headed for the Aleutian Islands where she arrived in mid-January 1944.

-On 19 December, Young departed Leyte with 10 other destroyers in the screen of the first Mindoro resupply echelon.
+On 19 December 1944 Young departed Leyte with ten other destroyers in the screen of the first Mindoro resupply echelon.
 The unit came under enemy air attack early in the morning of the 21st but encountered no concerted air opposition until near dusk.
-At about 1718, a raid of five kamikazes broke through the combat air patrol, and three of the suicide planes succeeded in their missions, hitting LST-460, LST-479, and Liberty ship SS Juan de Fuca.
-Both LST's had to be abandoned, but SS Juan de Fuca carried on and reached Mindoro safely with the convoy on the 22d.
+At about 1718, a raid of five kamikazes broke through the combat air patrol, and three of the suicide planes succeeded in their missions, hitting the tank landing ships LST-460, LST-479, and the U.S.. freighter [Liberty ship Juan de Fuca].
+Both LST's had to be abandoned, but Juan de Fuca carried on and reached Mindoro safely with the convoy on the 22nd.
 During the return voyage, enemy planes returned to harass the convoy but failed to inflict damage.
 During the approach to and the retirement from Mindoro, Young claimed a total of five unassisted splashes and two assists.